gevaertw/CycleCloudDemo/README.md

 ```
 copy the public key, and enter it when asked during the first deploy of CycleCloud.

+## CycleCloud setup
+- Open a browser and go to the CycleCloud server's IP address using http, enter the base information, including the public key just created.
+- In the subscription wizard
+  - Select the subscription you want to use
+  - The region where you want to deploy the resources.
+  - Select the storage account created earlier, that starts with lock

+## Initialize the CycleCloud CLI and api
 Log on to the CycleCloud server using Bastion and run the following command:
 ```bash
 cyclecloud initialize